 Use less data with Chrome’s Data Saver

-With Data Saver, you can lower your phone bill or load webpages faster on slow connections by reducing the amount of data Chrome uses.
+With Data Saver, you can lower your phone bill and load web pages faster on slow connections.

 How Data Saver works

-When you use Data Saver, most of your web traffic goes through Google servers before being downloaded to your device.
-Less data gets downloaded to your device, because Google servers will compress it.
+When you use Data Saver, some of your web traffic may go through Google servers before being downloaded to your device.
+If the page is loading slowly, Google servers will simplify it so that less data gets downloaded to your device.
+Most of the time, your pages will look and work the same.

 If you're using Data Saver, keep in mind that:

 - Some websites might have trouble finding your location.

-- You might not be able to sign in to your mobile carrier's website.
+- You might have trouble with premium data services provided by your carrier.
+You also might not be able to sign in to your mobile carrier's website.

 Data Saver isn't available for iPhones or iPads.

 This feature is not available at this time because of platform constraints.
 If Apple makes changes to WKWebView to allow this feature, we will add Data Saver back in.